oracle/rwloadsim/docs/OLTP.md

 typical examples are TWO_TASK and TNS_ADMIN.
-It is also recommended to set the RWLOADSIM_PATH environment variable to (include) the name of the directory where your copy of oltp.rwl is stored; if you do not, your current directory must be this directory when you execute any otlp commands.
+It is also recommended to set the RWLOADSIM_PATH environment variable to (include) the name of the directory where your copy of oltp.rwl is stored; if you do not, your current directory must be this directory when you execute any oltp commands.

 If you have multiple projects, you can create multiple such pairs of files in the same directory